Find connection and camaraderie again through peer support for veterans.

 • Discovering helpful new perspectives from others

-There are several different ways to find and attend a WWP Peer Support Group.
-The Post, our weekly emailed newsletter can connect you to peer support groups and events.
-To find a peer support group, simply click on “Full Event Schedule” within the e-newsletter.
-From the event schedule page, select “Peer Support Groups,” and then search by your local or regional area to register.
-As always, the WWP Resource Center is here to help you also connect you with a Peer Support Group — just call 888.WWP.ALUM (997.2586).
+There are several different ways to find and attend.
+The Post, our weekly e-newsletter can connect you to groups and events — simply click on “See the Event Schedule” within the e-newsletter.
+From the event schedule page, search “peer support group” and filter by your region or for virtual listings only.

 Veterans Crisis Line - DIAL 988 then PRESS 1.